xvitaly/srcrepair/docs/help/source/modules.rst

 SRC Repair will automatically check for updates once a week (can be disabled in :ref:`advanced settings <settings-advanced>`).

-Database are being download from repository and copying to installation directory.
+Database are being download from repository and copied to the installation directory.

-Program updates are being downloaded from CDN as a standalone installer.
+Program updates are being downloaded from CDN as a standalone installers.

-If updates we found, you can install them by clicking on message.
+If updates we found, you can install them by left clicking on message.

-If SRC Repair is installed for all users to a system protected directory **%PROGRAMFILES%**, UAC dialog will appear.
+If SRC Repair is installed for all users to a system protected directory like **%PROGRAMFILES%**, UAC dialog will appear.

 .. index:: quick add-on installer
 .. _modules-installer: